astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 For me personally, all new Lambda-backed APIs I create are based on container images using the Lambda web adapter.

 ## Wrapping up
-The whole paper is excellent and includes many other interesting topics like cache eviction, and how this was implemented (in Rust!).
+The whole paper is excellent and includes many other interesting topics like cache eviction, and how this was implemented (in Rust!), so I suggest you [read the full paper](https://arxiv.org/abs/2305.13162) to learn more.

+It's interesting to me that the Fargate team went a totally different direction here with [SOCI](https://aws.amazon.com/about-aws/whats-new/2023/07/aws-fargate-container-startup-seekable-oci/).
+My understanding is that SOCI is less effective for images smaller than 1GB, so I'd be curious if some lessons from this paper could further improve Fargate launches.

+At the same time, I'm curious if this type of multi-tenant cache would make sense to improve launch performance of something like GCP Cloud Run, or Azure Container Instances.

 If you like this type of content please subscribe to my [blog](https://aaronstuyvenberg.com) or reach out on [twitter](https://twitter.com/astuyve) with any questions.
 You can also ask me questions directly if I'm [streaming on Twitch](twitch.tv/aj_stuyvenberg) or [YouTube](https://www.youtube.com/channel/UCsWwWCit5Y_dqRxEFizYulw).